 According to the NSW Education Department, STEM education is the learning of science, technology, engineering and mathematics in an interdisciplinary or integrated approach.
-In this regard, Masada College continues to keep its finger on the pulse of educational advancement with the introduction of Robotics & STEM programs, as well as Junior Engineers co-curricular options, all of which ensure that our students are equipped with the EDGE to lead and achieve in the 21st Century.
+In this regard, Masada College continues to keep its finger on the pulse of educational advancement with the introduction of Robotics and STEM programs, which ensure that our students are equipped with the EDGE to lead and achieve in the 21st Century.

 Throughout the year, various clubs run during lunchtime to enhance the social skills program embedded in the curriculum, develop interactive skills across age groups and add to the learning experiences of our students.

 - Choir, K-2

 - Xylophone to the String ensemble

 - Playground art and crafts